Dog Spits Out Food? What’s Going On?

 Sometimes dogs are simply full from eating other things so they won’t bother with a less appetizing dish.

 Let’s take the guesswork out and look at the possible reasons why your dog might put food in his mouth and spit it out.

 1. Something is wrong with the food

 Generally, you would not encounter such an issue, but there are times when the food might have gone bad and you did not notice it, potentially leading to food poisoning.

-All store-bought or home-cooked food has a shelf life, and when they expire or turn bad, your dog is not going to want to eat it.
+All store-bought or home-cooked food has a shelf life, and when they expire or turns bad, your dog is not going to want to eat it.

-In fact, you should always be checking on the validity of the food you feed your dog so that they will not get into any unwanted issues.
+In fact, you should always be checking on the validity of the food you feed your dog so that it will not get into any unwanted issues.